B3) Derivation Rules

 Let’s take a culinary analogy.
 A recipe tells you that you can add salt “to taste” and that you can cook the dish “in the oven or in a pan.”
 But in what order do you do things?
 Do you salt before or after cooking?
 Do you choose the cooking method first?

 Similarly, a grammar often offers several rules that can be applied simultaneously.
 The derivation strategy determines which one to apply first, and this strategy can radically change the system’s behavior.
-BP3 goes further: it offers five different derivation modes, each adapted to a generation style.
+BP3 goes further: it offers seven different derivation modes, each adapted to a generation style.

-Anatomy of a Production Rule
+Anatomy of a production rule

 A production rule (or rewrite rule) has the form: